 Designing and administration of the study instruments: The qualitative instruments for the study were designed by referring to the integrative review of literature, the discussions during the TAG meeting and the tool the INCLEN team had used in one of its previous studies to assess the research capacity and motivation for maternal and child health in Indian institutions (the IndiaCLEN Capacity Building And Institutional Strengthening Initiative) (12) We decided to adopt grounded theory (13) to inductively develop leadership framework applicable to resource constraint settings.
-The draft interview schedules for the index participant and the institutional assessments were finalized over three rounds of pretesting with six participants from three institutional assessment tool had two parts - a 14-item IDI schedule and a 43-item quantitative checklist (Annexure IB).
+The draft interview schedules for the index participant and the institutional assessments were finalized over three rounds of pretesting with six participants from three institutions in Delhi.
+The final IDI schedule for the index participants had 29 items (Annexure IA); the institutional assessment tool had two parts - a 14-item IDI schedule and a 43-item quantitative checklist (Annexure IB).
 The median time for IDI with the index participant was 119 minutes (range: 59-261 minutes) and that for the institutional assessment (including self-administration of the quantitative checklist) was 40 minutes (range: 19-107 minutes).
 All IDIs were tape recorded.
 Non-formal interactions with peers were done based on a check list (9-item); none of these were recorded (Annexure IC).

 Body language: The group felt that the participants may not be upfront while narrating experiences of potential displeasure and embarrassment and hence decided to capture body cues.
 Four items of the IDI for index participant and the NFIs with peers where the team felt the respondents will not be comfortable giving their perceptions.
-When these items of IDI were administered, the interviewer was advised to record body cues on following aspects: eve contact (only one response: overtly intense gaze/ just right/ avoiding occasionally/ avoiding most of the time); of voice (multiple responses: warmth, tone confidence, interested-trained); posture & gesture (only one possible: relaxed (body-shoulders) / stiff and immobile (folded arms, body turned away)); intensity (only one response: cool-flat / disinterested/ over the top- dramatic); and a summative remark (multiple possible: comfortable or uncomfortable, enthusiastic or defensive).
+When these items of IDI were administered, the interviewer was advised to record body cues on following aspects: eye contact (only one response: overtly intense gaze/ just right/ avoiding occasionally/ avoiding most of the time); tone of voice (multiple responses: warmth, confidence, interested-trained); posture & gesture (only one possible: relaxed (body-shoulders) / stiff and immobile (folded arms, body turned away)); intensity (only one response: cool-flat / disinterested/ over the top- dramatic); and a summative remark (multiple possible: comfortable or uncomfortable, enthusiastic or defensive).
 Summative remarks on body language were recorded for NFIs.